mugisha-thierry/Delani/README.md

 # DELANI STUDIO
 ---
-Here is the link to the akan naming webage:
+Here is the link to the Delani studio webage:
 ---
 ---
 ## PROJECT DISCRIPTION